MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/calendarview.md

 - ChangeHighlight

-Calculated from the primary recurrence blob or master:
+### Calculated from the primary recurrence blob or master

 - ItemId